joaohuliana/pyBeamformer/README.md

     Download the project (Download ZIP) and extract it.

-    In VSCode, go to File > Open Folder and select the pyBeamformer folder.
+    In VSCode, go to File > Open Folder and select the pyBeamformer-main folder.

     Click Terminal > New Terminal and create a virtual environment: python -m venv .venv